Stef0916/htm-ccs-js-portfolio/README.md

 # Responsive Profile using HTML & CSS

 Welcome to my responsive profile.
-This project showcases my web development skills with a clean and responsive design.
-If you're curious about the design, coding practices, or just wish to get an idea for your project, feel free to explore!
+This project showcases my web responsive portfolio where you can find all my professional and contact information.

 ## Preview